QtLab/DRDSP/readme.md

 Extra Features
 --------------

-* DataGenerator -- Performs simulations for multiple parameter values.
+* `DataGenerator` -- Performs simulations for multiple parameter values.
 A custom integrator may be specified (RK4 by default).

+* `HistogramGenerator` -- Generates a histogram from a data set.

-* BifurcationDiagramGenerator -- Performs simulations for multiple parameter values and samples values to be plotted on a bifurcation diagram.
+* `BifurcationDiagramGenerator` -- Performs simulations for multiple parameter values and samples values to be plotted on a bifurcation diagram.
 The sampling condition and value functions must be specified.
 A custom integrator may also be specified (RK4 by default).

 Usage